asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 Red, green, and blue are the three primary colors of light.

-The float value 0.0 represents no brightness of that color.
-The float value 1.0 represents full brightness of that color.
+The float value 0.0 represents none of that color.
+The float value 1.0 represents a full color.
 So the color red is represented by the RGB color tuple (1.0, 0, 0).
-The color purple is half-bright red and half-bright blue, so it is represented by the RGB color tuple (0.5, 0.0, 0.5).
-Full brightness of red and blue makes pink: (1.0, 0.0, 1.0)
+The color purple is half-red and half-blue, so it is represented by the RGB color tuple (0.5, 0.0, 0.5).
+Full red and blue makes pink: (1.0, 0.0, 1.0)

 Here are some RGB color tuples: